Alternative Choices for You

 The GOOSE VPN website is visually attractive and well put together, for the most part.
 The homepage shares bits of information on the VPN itself, and then, of course, boasts of the everyday things a VPN can be used for (staying safe online, accessing blocked content, etc.) The menu offers links to relevant pages like downloads and prices/plans.
 The bottom of the page offers more relevant links to things like customer support, community, blog, and the FAQ.

-I do have one complaint about the GOOSE VPN website: it would be nice if they offered a page dedicated to the VPN’s features.
-Despite the “Take a Tour” page being a variation of this, it is still too vague for my liking.
-That being said, the website still offers useful information to its visitors.
+We do have one complaint about the GOOSE VPN website: it would be nice if they offered a page dedicated to the VPN’s features.
+Despite the “Take a Tour” page being a variation of this, it is still too vague for our liking.
+That being said, the website still offers visitors a great deal of useful information.

 Using GOOSE VPN

-- Navigate to the downloads page on the Goose website
+- Navigate to the downloads page on the GOOSE VPN website.

-- It will take you to a page with instructions
+- Select Download Software (this will take you to a page with instructions).

-- To change your protocol, select the protocol option in the lower left corner
+To change your protocol, select the protocol option in the lower-left corner – we recommend using OpenVPN (where possible).

 - Register with GOOSE VPN